md347/Templater/README.md

 Check [this](https://silentvoid13.github.io/Templater/internal-functions/contribute.html) to get more information on how to develop a new internal variable / function.

+## Build & Release

+Run `pnpm create-release` to build the plugin and package the distributable files into a zip archive.
+If the [GitHub CLI](https://cli.github.com/) is installed and authenticated, the script will also create a release for the current version.

 ## License

 [Templater](https://github.com/SilentVoid13/Templater) is licensed under the GNU AGPLv3 license.
 Refer to [LICENSE](https://github.com/SilentVoid13/Templater/blob/master/LICENSE.TXT) for more information.